mdryzer1/getting_and_cleaning_data/CodeBook.md

         All start with character t in column’s name replaced by Time

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-        FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject final_data (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-        Export FinalData into FinalData.txt file.
+        Export final_data into final_data.txt file.